The Spiritual Centre.co.uk

 9) Walking between Worlds

 It beautifies the landscape and fosters peace and unity among those who see it.
-As people gather beneath its branches, they often discover themselves inspired to connect with one another in a deeper, more meaningful way.
+As people gather beneath its branches, they often find themselves inspired to connect with one another in a deeper, more meaningful way.

 Winter, Earth, and the North are the elements that enable this tree to flourish; these essential components facilitate the easing of harmony in its vicinity.